seanbell/opensurfaces-segmentation-ui/README.md

 	year = "2013",
 }
 </pre>
-and report any bugs using the [Github issue tracker](https://github.com/seanbell/opensurfaces-segmentation-ui/issues).
+and report any bugs using the [GitHub issue tracker](https://github.com/seanbell/opensurfaces-segmentation-ui/issues).

-Please star this project on Github; it's nice to see how many people are using our code.
+Please "star" this project on GitHub; it's nice to see how many people are using our code.

 ## Version 1: Run with Django (Ubuntu Linux)